TauferLab/ANACIN-X/README.md

   * **Event Graph Construction**: We convert each execution's traces into a graph-structured model of the interprocess communication that took place during the execution using the [dumpi_to_graph](https://github.com/TauferLab/Src_dumpi_to_graph/tree/3966d25a916ddf0cd5e4e71ce71702798c0f39e1) tool.
     * dumpi_to_graph takes information about the addresses of MPI events from Pluto and about happens before MPI relationships from sst-dumpi to construct a unique directed acyclic graph of the [graphml](https://en.wikipedia.org/wiki/GraphML) format which models the underlying communication pattern.
   * **Event Graph Kernel Analysis**: We implement workflows for identifying root causes of non-deterministic behavior using the Weisfeiller-Lehmann Subtree (WLST) graph kernel.
 This kernel analysis is implemented using the [GraphKernels](https://github.com/BorgwardtLab/GraphKernels) software package.
     * The WLST graph kernel iteratively encodes graph structure into node labels by refining each node label based on its neighbors labels.
-More information on WLST kernels can be found at **.
+More information on WLST kernels can be found in the paper "Weisfeiller-lehmann graph kernels" by Shervashidze et al.
     * GraphKernels is a software package that implements a variety of kernels on graph structured data.

 ## Installation